Bonk-Army/ASE-Taskhub-Documentation/TestPlan.md

 ## 1. Introduction
 ### 1.1	Purpose
 The purpose of the Iteration Test Plan is to gather all of the information necessary to plan and control the test effort for a given iteration.
 It describes the approach to testing the software.
+This Test Plan for TaskHUB supports the following objectives:

+- Identifies the items that should be targeted by the tests.
+- Identifies the motivation for and ideas behind the test areas to be covered.
+- Outlines the testing approach that will be used.
+- Identifies the required resources and provides an estimate of the test efforts.

 ### 1.2	Scope
-This document describes the used tests.
+This document describes the functionality and usability of tests.

 ### 1.3	Intended Audience
-n/a
+This test plan is intended to help everyone that either wants to use our code and / or tests by giving a clearer structure about our testing strategies.

 ### 1.4	Document Terminology and Acronyms
 - **SRS**	Software Requirements Specification